-- SLOW

-- LOOK

-- PRESS

-- ROLL

-- SLOW Reduce speed before the turn by closing the throttle and, if necessary, applying both brakes.

-- LOOK Look through the turn to where you want to go.
-Turn just your head, not your shoulders, and keep your eyes level with the horizon.

-- PRESS To turn, the motorcycle must lean.
+- SLOW Reduce speed before the turn by closing the throttle and, if necessary, applying both brakes. - LOOK Look through the turn to where you want to go.
+Turn just your head, not your shoulders, and keep your eyes level with the horizon. - PRESS To turn, the motorcycle must lean.
 To lean the motorcycle, press on the handgrip in the direction of the turn.
-Press left lean left go left.
-Press right lean right go right.
-Higher speeds and/or tighter turns require the motorcycle to lean more.
+Press left hand-grip - lean left - go left.
+Press right handgrip lean right -